 It is an offence for any trespasser to enter or be upon land1 in the daytime2 in search or pursuit of game or woodcock, snipe or rabbits, and an offender is liable upon conviction before one or more justices of the peace to a penalty not exceeding level 3 on the standard scale3.

 It is not necessary to prove that the search or pursuit was in order to kill game at the time4.
 There must, however, be an actual entry by some person on the land5.
-To discharge a gun into or over the land of a neighbour does not
+To discharge a gun into or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.